Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ## Known Issues

--   Kinemation only supports desktop platforms out-of-the-box.
-While the ACLUnity native plugin is expected to work across all platforms, you will have to compile the library yourself.
+-   Kinemation does not support all platforms out-of-the-box.
+While the ACLUnity native plugin is expected to work across all platforms, you may have to compile the library yourself for some platforms.
 If you would like to help Kinemation support your target platform officially, please reach out!
 -   Occlusion Culling is not supported.
 Support should be possible in a future release.
 -   Entities Graphics stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
--   The Mecanim runtime contains a design flaw which may result in some unresolvable bugs within the current feature release.
+-   When using Unity Transforms, Kinemation does not enforce the a skinned mesh’s local transform is set to identity after binding to a skeleton, which may result in incorrect rendering if this value is modified later

 ## Near-Term Roadmap

 -   IK Utilities
     -   Pending Characters in Free Parking
--   Deformed Mesh Normals and Tangents Recalculation
+-   GPU Deformed Mesh Normals and Tangents Recalculation
--   Animation Override Layers
+-   Blend Shape Animation Baking Helpers
 -   Dual Quaternion Skinning
     -   (already implemented, but currently disabled because it is bugged)
 -   Forced Optimized Skeleton Baking from Exposed Game Objects
 -   Stats and Troubleshooting Diagnostics
 -   Cycle-Matching Utilities
+-   LOD Crossfade
+-   Root Delta Sampling Helpers
+-   Blend Tree Helpers